Naliwe/bitBurnerTsProject/README.md

 ## Quickstart

 - In `Git Bash` or `bash`
-  - clone / fork the repo
+  - clone / fork the repo.
+You can also click Use as template in GitHub to create a repo form this one
   - run `npm install`
   - run `npm run build`
   - run `npm run webserver`